SyncfusionExamples/Creating-the-WPF-StackedArea-Chart-to-visualize-wealth-distribution-in-America-from-1990-to-2023/README.md

 * Header.
 * Axis Labels and styles.

-We use the WPF SfChart folowing feature for displaying the additional information about the chart.
+We use the following WPF SfChart feature to displaying the additional information about the chart.

 * [Text Annotation](https://help.syncfusion.com/wpf/charts/annotations#text-annotation) - This feature allows the user to add Text property in specific points over the chart area.

-We also customize the chart layout using border and use the stroke thickness, stroke color and background color properties for better visual of chart.
+Also customize the chart layout using border and use the stroke thickness, stroke color and background color properties for better visual of chart.

 For a comprehensive, step-by-step guide on implementing this chart and understanding the underlying process, please refer to our detailed blog post titled "Wealth Distribution in America from 1990 to 2023."